Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Introduction

 The RO has gained significant attention for its ability to quantitatively explain the growth rate and frequency of ENSO using a set of linear parameters that are directly linked to the ocean's mean state and key dynamical processes \citep{Jin06, Kim11a, Kim11b, Kim14, Lu18, Jin20review}.
 The RO framework exists in various levels of complexity, ranging from the simplest linear version \citep{Burgers05}, to ROs incorporating various nonlinear terms \citep{Jin07, Levine10, An20fokker, Chen20, Kim20, Dommenget23a, Izumo24}, and an extended RO (XRO) that integrates interactions with other ocean basins \citep{Zhao24}.
 These variations allow the RO framework to capture different aspects of ENSO dynamics, including its amplitude, dominant frequency, seasonal synchronization (ENSO events peak in boreal winter) and positive skewness \citep{Vialard25}.
 Nevertheless, several ambiguities persist regarding the application of the RO framework to ENSO simulations.
-This includes the appropriate definition of the OHC variable, the dynamical regime under which ENSO operates, and the identification of a minimal yet sufficiently effective RO configuration capable of reproducing the observed asymmetries \citep{Vialard25}.
+This includes the appropriate definition of the OHCA variable, the dynamical regime under which ENSO operates, and the identification of a minimal yet sufficiently effective RO configuration capable of reproducing the observed asymmetries \citep{Vialard25}.

-The choice of OHC variable used in the RO has been questioned by for example \cite{Neske18}.
-Some studies \citep{Chen20, Jin20review} use the Western Pacific heat content ($h_w$), which was originally used by \cite{Jin97a} based on by \cite{Wyrtki75} seminal work, and supported by studies such as \cite{Planton18} and \cite{Izumo19a} for its ability to effectively represent ENSO memory across successive phases.
+The choice of OHCA variable used in the RO has been questioned by for example \cite{Neske18}.
+Some studies \citep{Chen20, Jin20review} use the Western Pacific heat content ($h_w$), which was originally used by \cite{Jin97a} based on \cite{Wyrtki75} seminal work, and supported by studies such as \cite{Planton18} and \cite{Izumo19a} for its ability to effectively represent ENSO memory across successive phases.
 Meanwhile, other studies \citep{Burgers05, Jin07, Levine10, An20fokker, Kim20, Dommenget23a, Zhao24} adopt the equatorial Warm Water Volume (WWV) ($h_{eq}$). \cite{Meinen00} demonstrated that while both $h_{eq}$ and $h_w$ are effective predictors of ENSO, $h_{eq}$ tends to exhibit a higher correlation with the Niño Index at a shorter lead time than $h_w$.
 Alternatively, some proposed $h_{ind}$ (short for independent) to define a heat content variable that is orthogonal to $T_E$ \citep{Izumo22, Dommenget23b, Priya24}.
-The first objective of this study is to investigate the consequences of these choices for the RO parameters, and discuss which choices are more physically grounded.
+The first objective of this study is to investigate the consequences of these choices for the RO parameters.